 Automatic Ignition

-If you want automatic ignition, (which means you’ll push a button and your fire pit will ignite just like that), you’ll want to make sure that feature is available.
+Take special note of how the propane fire pits you’re looking at ignite.
+If you want automatic ignition (which means you’ll push a button and your fire pit will ignite instantly), you’ll want to ensure that feature is available.

 What About the Propane?